This topic does not apply to Oracle Cloud at Customer.

 In the Universal Credits subscription model, you commit to pay a certain amount up-front annually, based on a monthly cost estimate.

-See Buying a Nonmetered Subscription to an Oracle Cloud Service in Getting Started with Oracle Cloud.
+See Buy a Nonmetered Subscription to an Oracle Cloud Service in Getting Started with Oracle Cloud.

 A non-metered subscription designed for government customers.
 You buy resources for each service separately and access only those services you’ve purchased.
-Supports the Bring Your Own License type
+Supports the Bring Your Own License licensing type.

 See Billing Models Offered in Infrastructure and Platform Services (IaaS/PaaS) Billing Guide.